-While some mainstream flatbed scanners do a great job handling photos, slides or negatives, photographers – or those who require professional image quality – will be less impressed.
-On the high end of the price scale are flatbed scanners dedicated to scanning photos.
-These scanners offer much higher resolutions than document scanners do, and typically come with premium features and software, such as image retouching and scratch removal capabilities, to improve scan quality.
+While some mainstream flatbed scanners do a great job handling photos, slides or negatives, photographers – or those who require professional image quality – need even greater fidelity.
+For these users, the best choice is a flatbed scanner designed specifically for scanning photos.
+Typically found on the high end of the price scale, these scanners offer higher resolutions than most flatbed scanners.
+Most of them also come with premium features and software, such as image retouching and scratch removal capabilities, to improve scan quality.

 Reviewers say the Epson Perfection V800 Photo (Est. $675) is the best choice for professional photographers and advanced amateurs looking for the ultimate in photo, slide and film scanning.
 This scanner is the successor to the discontinued Epson Perfection V700 Photo, our Best Reviewed photo scanner in the last edition of this report.
 Like the V700, the V800 has a dual-lens system in which one lens scans at 4,800 dots per inch (dpi) and the other scans up to 6,400 dpi for larger files.
 Both scanners also have a 4.0 Dmax rating, meaning that they can reproduce gradual changes in shading from white to black and fine shadow detail (details of images in dark areas) better than most scanners.